 - Follow the story from the beginning.

-We’ve been invited to lend the installation to venues in downtown Detroit, Ann Arbor, San Francisco, London, Liverpool, and Karlsruhe, Germany (at the prestigious ZKM Museum of Contemporary Art).
-University of Michigan and Michigan State University have expressed interest in hosting symposia on the technological and social issues raised by the installation.
-Continued outreach to communities of education,
+After invitations to lend the installation to venues in downtown Detroit, Ann Arbor, San Francisco, London, Liverpool, and Karlsruhe, Germany (at the prestigious ZKM Museum of Contemporary Art), COLLOQUY 2018 was shown at Centre Pompidou early in 2020.
+Later in 2020 it will enter the permanent collection at ZKM.

 Colloquy 2018 Project